Hong Kong’s Salaries Tax – Key Features That Everyone Must Take Note

 Taxable Benefits in Hong Kong

-Most of the profits and gains that you acquire from your employment in Hong Kong are taxable.
-However, these non-cash benefits from your employer have a different tax formula.
-Further, examples of these tax benefits include:
+Most of the profits and gains, including non cash benefits that you acquire from your employment in Hong Kong are taxable.
+Examples of these benefits include:

 - Meal allowances